mgrharris/treatment-lasso/README.md

 # treatment-lasso
-In this group project, our team was provided with data on whether or not households in India were granted loans based on a variety of provided variables.
-Our task was to determine how the 'number of connections' variable affected the outcome variable ('loan'), a binary response variable that provided whether or not a loan was granted.
+In this group project, our team performed a two-stage Lasso Regression (Treatment Lasso) to isolate the effect of our treatment variable, the number of connections, on the propensity to receive a loan for households in rural India.

 We attempted to assess the impact of the number of connections independent of other X variables.
 As this was an observational study rather than an experiment, it was necessary to control over all other variables in the multivariate X.